Bad Weather Advice

 - Find out if you’re at risk from groundwater flooding now or in the next few days. https://www.gov.uk/check-if-youre-at-risk-of-flooding#.

 Contents insurance provides a 'financial safety net', if your items are damaged through flood, fire or accident.

 If the condenser pipe from your boiler has frozen in the cold weather, you may find that your boiler stops working.
-The good news is that there are a few quick and easy steps you can take yourself at home to help defrost the pipe and get the boiler back up and running.
+The good news is that there is a quick and easy step you can take at home to help defrost the pipe and get the boiler back up and running.
 Please have a look at the below video to find out more.
-Please note, if you do have any issues with your boiler please contact us, not Worcester Bosch Group.
-The video below is intended for guidance only.
+This video is for guidance only.